 I currently serve in the role of Human Resources as well as Title IX Coordinator at Holland Christian.
 Prior to my time here at HC, I had the privilege of working at a local Social Services Agency with children and families involved in the Child Welfare System.
 I received Bachelors Degree from Indiana Wesleyan University, and later my Masters Degree in Business Management from Cornerstone University.

 My husband, John, who works for a non-profit in Grand Rapids, and I have three children: our oldest son away at college, and our younger two daughters at South Side and Pine Ridge.
 It was through our very positive experience at Holland Christian as parents that I was drawn to working here, as I fell in love with who HC is, and who they are trying to be.

-Community Scholarship Assistance is the fourth working team: Although this list is in a non-ranked prioritization, HCS is recognizing when there may be interest in attending Holland Christian Schools, modest resources may limit some families from diverse backgrounds from being able to attend HCS.
+Community Scholarship Assistance is the third working team: Although this list is in a non-ranked prioritization, HCS is recognizing when there may be interest in attending Holland Christian Schools, modest resources may limit some families from diverse backgrounds from being able to attend HCS.
 To address this need, the Community Scholarship Assistance team is establishing a two-pronged approach for expanding diversity through both an annual operating fund and an endowment portion that can both focus resources on expanding diversity at Holland Christian.
 Just as importantly, a review of HC policies that presently are “gates” potentially limiting expressions of family and student interest in HCS are occurring.